Richard Kind: Television

 Kind was an ensemble member in Carol Burnett’s short lived variety show, Carol & Company (1990-1991).
-Richard then portrayed Dr. Mark Devanow on Mad About You (1992-99), throughout the show's run, and played the role of Paul Lassiter on Spin City (1996-2002).
+Kind then portrayed Dr. Mark Devanow on Mad About You (1992-99), throughout the show's run, and played the role of Paul Lassiter on Spin City (1996-2002).
 Kind and Michael Boatman were the only two actors to appear in every episode of Spin City.
 Kind reprised his role in the 2019 revival of Mad About You.

 He appeared in eight episodes of Larry David's Curb Your Enthusiasm, between 2002 and 2021 as Larry's cousin Andy.
 In 2006, he guest starred as Lucius Lavin in Stargate Atlantis, in the episodes "Irresistible" and "Irresponsible."